 Other healthy snacks!

-I hope you enjoyed these perfect crispy zucchini chips!
-Let me know what you thought down below and leave a star rating - this will help others decide whether to make the recipe or not!
+🥒 I hope you enjoyed these perfect crispy zucchini chips!
+Let me know what you thought down below and leave a star rating - this will help others make this recipe!

 Equipment